ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 We'll get the *NAS Parallel Benchmarks* (NPB), compile and run them.
 Once done, we'll export the result to our home.

-Let's start by going into `/tmp/` directory, and download the benchmarks' source code:
+Let's start by going into the `/tmp/` directory and downloading the benchmarks' source code:

 ```bash
 user@clervaux-11:~$ cd /tmp/